 - Use the University application and NOT Common App when possible.

 Step Two: Request Transcripts & Letters of Recommendation through Naviance

 - Click on the Google Apps or waffle icon to log into Naviance Student.

 - Click on "Colleges I'm Applying To".

 - IF you used the Common App, click on "Match Accounts", then click on the box next to each college and click +Request Transcripts at the top of the page.

 - Request your transcript by clicking on the red + sign to add each college that you applied to.

-- Request letters of recommendation by clicking on the letters of recommendation section link at the bottom of the page.
+- Request letters of recommendation by clicking on the blue letters of recommendation section link at the bottom of the page.

 Step Three: Send your "Official SAT Scores"